Are you good at looking and acting as if you’re fine but secretly feel lonely and disconnected?

 - Clear sense of identity.
 You’ll feel more comfortable in your own skin.

-- Self Compassion .
-You’ll treat yourself with love, care, dignity and make your well-being a priority.
+- Self Compassion.
+You’ll treat yourself with love, care, and dignity and prioritise your well-being.

 - Self Protection.
 You’ll be able to articulate your needs and feelings and set boundaries.